 The costs of an MVL are wholly dependent upon a company’s specific circumstances and the work required to be done.
 Typically, Crowe will provide a board of directors with a fixed fee proposal to give some certainty in respect of costs.

-To strike off a company the board of directors should consider all the steps to be taken at a meeting of directors or by way of a written resolution of the directors and approve the application for a strike off.
-On approval of the directors, form DS01 (Striking off application by a company) must be completed, be signed by a majority of the directors and be submitted to Companies House along with a fee of £10 for a paper application and £8 for an electronic application.
+To strike off a company, the board of directors should consider all the steps to be taken at a meeting of directors or by way of a written resolution of the directors and approve the application for a strike off.
+On approval of the directors, form DS01 (Striking off application by a company) must be completed, be signed by most of the directors and be submitted to Companies House along with a fee of £44.

-The law permits all, or a majority of a company’s directors, acting on behalf of a company, to close the company down, if it is no longer needed, by getting it struck off the companies register and dissolved but only if it: •
+The law permits all, or most of a company’s directors, acting on behalf of a company, to close the company down, if it is no longer needed, by getting it struck off the companies register and dissolved but only if it:

 There are safeguards built into the procedure for those entities that are likely to be affected by a company’s strike off/dissolution.

 When directors apply to strike off and dissolve a company, they have certain responsibilities to close the business down properly.
-A large number of directors do not follow this procedure which leads to the strike off and dissolution being delayed or, in some cases, abandoned.
+Many directors do not follow this procedure which leads to the strike off and dissolution being delayed or, in some cases, abandoned.

 Before applying to strike off a company, directors must close it down legally which involves: